Deir Al-Ahmar: Demography and religion

-The population of Deir el Ahmar is approximately 23,000.
-The main religion is Christianity, most of them are Maronites.
-There are eight historical churches, including: Saint Joseph Church, which was completed on September 15, 1914; Our Lady of the Tower Church, which was built on the ruins of the temple of Jupiter; Saint Georges; Saint Nohra; Saint Michel, old and new; Saint Elie; Our Lady of Cultivation.
+The population of Deir el Ahmar is approximately 5,947 as of 2015.
+The main religion is Christianity, most of them are Maronites.There are eight historical churches, including: Saint Joseph Church, which was completed on September 15, 1914; Our Lady of the Tower Church, which was built on the ruins of the temple of Jupiter; Saint Georges; Saint Nohra; Saint Michel, old and new; Saint Elie; Our Lady of Cultivation.
 The town serves as the center of the archbishopric of Baalbek–Deir El-Ahmar.

 Geography

 Deir el Ahmar's climate is mild during spring and autumn, dry and warm in summer, and cold during winter.
-The town has an altitude that ranges between 950 m and 1,150 m above sea level and receives heavy snow during the winter.
-For this reason some roads leading to the town may be temporarily closed during this period.
+The town has an altitude that ranges between 950m and 1,150m above sea level and receives heavy snow during the winter.
+For this reason, some roads leading to the town may be temporarily closed during this period.
 Deir el Ahmar has an area of approximately 42 ha.